yasserdhia/Lab-Security/PAYLOAD_MANAGEMENT_GUIDE.md

 - Click "Manage" to enable payload management mode
 - Hover over any payload to see edit and delete options
 - Management options appear as small icons (✏️ for edit, 🗑️ for delete)
+- Reset button appears to restore default payloads

 ### 3. **Add New Payloads**
 - When in management mode, use the "Add New Payload" section
 - Type your custom SQL injection payload in the input field
 - Press Enter or click "Add" to add the payload
 - Duplicate payloads are automatically prevented
+- **New payloads are automatically saved to your browser!**

 ### 4. **Edit Existing Payloads**
 - Click the edit icon (✏️) next to any payload
 - The payload becomes editable in an input field
 - Press Enter to save or Escape to cancel
 - Use the ✓ and ✗ buttons to save or cancel changes
+- **Edits are automatically saved to your browser!**

 ### 5. **Delete Payloads**
 - Click the delete icon (🗑️) next to any payload
 - The payload is immediately removed from the list
 - No confirmation dialog (be careful!)
+- **Deletions are automatically saved to your browser!**

+### 6. **🆕 Persistent Storage**
+- All changes are automatically saved to your browser's localStorage
+- Payloads persist across page refreshes and browser sessions
+- Changes are maintained when navigating between levels
+- Your custom payloads will be available until you clear browser data

+### 7. **🆕 Reset Functionality**
+- Click the "Reset" button (appears when in manage mode)
+- Instantly restores all payloads to factory defaults
+- Clears your custom additions and modifications
+- Useful for starting fresh or undoing unwanted changes

 ## Default Payloads Included